barzomer/Biological-Computation-Final-Project-Monotonic-Regulation-Conditions/README.md

 ### main.py
 A main file for the project.

 The function generateAllBasicSystems(IN,AC) generates every BasicSystem object within the range of activators and inhibitors in this assignment (0-2).
+Each basic system corresponds to a basic monotonic condition (minimum activators, minimum inhibitors).

-The code runs each BasicSystem object
+After that, with those basic monotonic regulation conditions we expand and complete our set of monotonic regulation conditions by committing monotonicity-preserving operations for boolean functions - AND , OR, between the basic monotonic regulation conditions (functions) that we have already found.

-The code outputs a list of all monotonic functions it has calculated for the system.
+Finally, the code outputs a list of all monotonic functions it has calculated for the system, and for each instance - whether it will activate or not (target=True/False).
 ### results.xlsx
 A Table with the main.py output organized, visualized and compared to Table D of the Assignment, ordered by the numbering in Table D.